tedneward/NewardAssociatesWebsite/content/presentations/keynotes/NewEconomy.md

-title=The New Economy, Free Agency  and (More Than Just) Survival type=talk audience=For any audience, recommended as a keynote presentation. tags=keynote,psychology date=2022-02-15 status=published
+title=The New Economy, Free Agency   and (More Than Just) Survival type=talk audience=For any audience, recommended as a keynote presentation. tags=presentation, keynote,psychology date=2022-02-23 status=published
 ~~~~~~